Table of Contents

 Even a short period of overstay can be considered absconding, leading to fines and potential legal issues.

 Absconding is considered a serious violation under UAE labor laws, and it can lead to severe legal consequences for employees.
-Below are the key legal consequences that employees face when they abscond from their job in the UAE:
+Below are the key legal consequences that employees face when they abscond from their jobs in the UAE:

 One of the most immediate consequences of absconding is an employment ban.
 Once a case is reported, the Ministry of Human Resources and Emiratisation (MOHRE) may impose a labor ban on the employee, which prevents them from working in the UAE for a certain period.